github/fiber-fragments/README.md

 ## Benachmark(s)

 This is run on a MacBook Pro 16 inch locally.
+It is the `example` run.

+* Parsing a local template with extrapolation with the fragments
+* Parsing the fragments
+* Doing fragments
+* Inlining results and adding `Link` header resources to the output

 ```bash
 echo "GET http://localhost:8080/index" | vegeta attack -duration=5s -rate 5000 | tee results.bin | vegeta report